-Note: Regardless of the state of the S0 and S1 bits, an A/D conversion can always be initiated by a write to register AD0.

-• DMAE = Enable/Disable DMA.
+Note: Regardless of the state of the S0 and S1 bits, an A/D conversion can always be initiated by a write to register AD0. • DMAE = Enable/Disable DMA.
 Direct memory access transfers are enabled when DMAE = 1 and disabled when DMAE = 0.

-Note: You must set up the computer's DMA controller and page registers before enabling DMA on a DAS-1200 Series board.
+Note: You must set up the computer's DMA controller and page registers before enabling DMA on a DAS-1600/1400 Series board.

-- X = Data insensitive. - IL0 to IL2 = Interrupt level select.
-Selects the interrupt level that you want interrupts processed on.
+- X = This bit has no assigned function but can be written to and read from. - IL0 to IL2 = Interrupt level select.
+Selects the interrupt level for processing interrupts.
 Avoid using a level already assigned to another I/O device (for example, Level 6 is used by the floppy disk drive(s)).
-Table C-4 lists the interrupt levels selected by the states of IL0 through IL2.
+Table C-7 lists the interrupt levels selected by the states of IL0 through IL2.